 Michael Cohen, longtime personal attorney for President Donald Trump, was released early from federal prison on Thursday amid health concerns connected to the coronavirus, according to national media reports.

 The release comes after Trump ally Paul Manafort left early from federal prison on May 13 to serve in home confinement.
 It appears that Cohen will do the same, according to the U.S. Bureau of Prisons.

-Meanwhile, the BOP, which manages 145 federal prisons, refuses to disclose who is being released early among its roughly 168,000 inmates due to heightened risk of exposure to coronavirus.
+Meanwhile, the BOP, which oversees 122 public and private federal prisons, refuses to disclose who is being released early among its roughly 168,000 inmates due to heightened risk of exposure to coronavirus.

 But it says it has released 2,932 since U.S. Attorney General William Barr first ordered the early releases on March 26.

 Because of the secrecy, the public doesn’t know which inmates have been released, how those inmates were chosen, and where those inmates were placed in communities.
 And if older inmates are being prioritized — Manafort is 71 — why would Cohen, 53, get out?

 More than 19,000 federal inmates are older than Cohen, according to the U.S. Bureau of Prisons.